 The freshly made "fried rice crackers" (300 yen) are served in a cup.
 The rice used is the highest quality Miyakoganemochi rice grown in Miyagi prefecture, fried in rice oil with safflower oil, and seasoned with roasted salt from the Seto Inland Sea.
 The flavor is strong with the umami of the rice, and the inside is light and fluffy.
 The perfect balance of saltiness makes it so delicious you won't be able to stop eating.

-The fried rice crackers are on sale from 10:30 to 15:30 on Saturdays and Sundays, but you can also purchase the "fried rice crackers" (350 yen) in bags at other times.
-There are four different flavors available: salt, soy sauce, deep-fried salt, and deep-fried soy sauce.
+Freshly fried rice crackers are sold live from 10:30 to 15:30 on Saturdays and Sundays, but you can also purchase the bagged "fried rice crackers" (400 yen) at any other time.
+There are four varieties available: salt, soy sauce, deep-fried salt, and deep-fried soy sauce.

 ![Photo 2: [Okaki] You can enjoy freshly made fried okaki at "Asakusa Nakamise Kineya"](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/7e54ede78d9653540f8128d065fd3c7a9cbf88ac_xlarge.jpg)

-In addition, "age mochi" (from 330 yen each) are slightly smaller than "age okaki" and have a stronger flavor, and are available in black pepper, salted wasabi, and Camembert cheese flavors, as well as Asakusa's specialty "Kaminari okoshi" (from 300 yen) and the bargain "age okaki Kyusuke" (broken sweets) at 1,000 yen for three bags.
-You can also try samples of the "age okaki" at the storefront, so be sure to give it a try.
+Additionally, the "Agemochi" (from 390 yen each) are slightly smaller than the "Ageokaki" and have a stronger flavor, and come in black pepper, salted wasabi, and Camembert cheese flavors.
+They also have the Asakusa specialty "Kaminariokoshi" (from 390 yen), and the bargain "Ageokaki Kyusuke" (breakable sweets) at 1,000 yen for three bags.
+You can also sample the "Ageokaki" in the store, so be sure to give it a try.

 Asakusa Nakamise Kineya